cratiu222/RabbyX/docs/transaction.md

 # Transaction

-Rabby **absolutly respect and use tx params set by DApp, but somtimes DApp will not set some params**, this doc will told you when and how Rabby change these params.
+Rabby **absolutely respect and use tx params set by DApp, but somtimes DApp will not set some params**, this doc will told you when and how Rabby change these params.

 ## gas